ssilverman/QNEthernet/README.md

 Last, modify the _mbedtls/src/mbedtls/config.h_ file by replacing it with the contents of _examples/MbedTLSDemo/sample_mbedtls_config.h_.
-Note that Mbed TLS uses a slightly different configuration mechanism than lwIP; it uses macro presence rather than macro values.
+Note that Mbed TLS uses a slightly different configuration mechanism than lwIP: it uses macro presence rather than macro values.

 For posterity, the following changes are the minimum possible set just to be